 Once you submit your application, Wellmark reviews the information and calls or sends a letter to gather any missing information.
 When required information is received, applications are reviewed.

 In its sole discretion, Wellmark reserves the right not to process or accept a provider’s application.

 If you are applying for participation in a Wellmark network, your application will follow the credentialing process described below:

 The following practitioners are not required to be credentialed by Wellmark unless they wish to be listed in Wellmark's provider directory:

 Recredentialing occurs every three years.
 If you are participating, Wellmark will send the recredentialing documents to you well in advance of your recredentialing due date.

 To avoid being terminated from Wellmark’s provider network(s), you must complete the document and return to Wellmark within the timeframe identified in the notice.

-Hospital-based practitioners are radiologists,, pathologists, anesthesiologists, hospitalists, certified registered nurse anesthetists, and emergency room physicians practicing exclusively in a hospital or other facility setting.
-These practitioners need to enroll with Wellmark.
+Hospital-based practitioners are radiologists, pathologists, anesthesiologists, hospitalists, certified registered nurse anesthetists, and emergency room physicians practicing exclusively in a hospital or other facility setting.
+These practitioners need to apply to Wellmark.
 However, depending on the situation, these practitioners may not need to execute a contract for participation with Wellmark: